uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/create-uobjcoll.rst

    :language: bash
    :linenos:

-As seen from the aforementioned listing, a |uobjcoll| manifest consists of a manifest header (defined using `uberspark-manifest` JSON node), which identifies the JSON as a |ubersparkmf|.
+As seen from the aforementioned listing, a |uobjcoll| manifest consists of general manifest information (defined using `uberspark.manifest.xxx` JSON nodes), which identifies the JSON as a |ubersparkmf|.
-The manifest header also includes all the relevant manifest node types (`uberspark-uobjcoll` in our case) that are present within the manifest, in addition to specifying the minimum and maximum version of
+The manifest nodes includes the manifest namespace (`uberspark/uobjcoll` in our case), in addition to specifying the minimum and maximum version of
 |uberspark| that is required.
 See
 |reference-manifest-ref|:::ref:`reference-manifest-uberspark-manifesthdr` for further details on the manifest header and
 definitions.

-The `uberspark-uobjcoll` manifest node declares a |uobjcoll|.
-At a high level the `uberspark-uobjcoll` node declares the |uobjcoll| namespace, the platform, architecture and CPU requirements, various
+The `uberspark.uobjcoll.xxx` manifest nodes declare a |uobjcoll|.
+At a high level the `uberspark.uobjcoll.xxx` nodes declare the |uobjcoll| namespace, the platform, architecture and CPU requirements, various
 |uobjs| that are part of the |uobjcoll|, |uobj| publicmethods that need to be exposed as |uobjcoll| publicmethods
 for interaction with legacy |coss| code, in addition to other attributes.
 See
-|reference-manifest-ref|:::ref:`reference-manifest-uberspark-uobjcoll` for further details on the ``uberspark-uobjcoll``
+|reference-manifest-ref|:::ref:`reference-manifest-uberspark-uobjcoll` for further details on the ``uberspark.uobjcoll.xxx``
-manifest node and definitions.
+manifest nodes and definitions.

 The |uobjcoll| *namespace* in our example (`uberspark/ubjcoll/generic/hello-mul`) is composed of two parts.